google/bms-toolkit/docs/user-guide.md

 ## Command quick reference for Oracle Database Free Edition deployments

-The toolkit supports installing the Oracle Database Free edition, which is downloadable from the Oracle website: [Oracle Database Free Get Started](https://www.oracle.com/database/free/get-started/).
+The oracle-toolkit supports installing the Oracle Database Free edition, which is downloadable from the Oracle website: [Oracle Database Free Get Started](https://www.oracle.com/database/free/get-started/).

 Unlike with other Oracle Database editions, the Free edition is available in [RPM package](https://en.wikipedia.org/wiki/RPM_Package_Manager) format only.
 Consequently, the associated Enterprise Linux pre-installation and database RPM files must be downloaded and staged in the GCS storage bucket.